maarten-vda/AlphaTools/README.md

 The --combine flag also works with pLDDT mode.
 For example the following command makes a pLDDT plot of the highest scores across models
 `python AlphaTools.py --input $INPUT_DIR --mode "plddt" --combine "max"`

+# Delta pAE

+This script can calculate the difference between the pAE heatmaps of two folds.
+This can be used to predict what the effect of missense mutations are on protein stability/binding.
+`python AlphaTools.py --input $INPUT_DIR --input2 $INPUT2_DIR --mode "delta_pae"`
+In this mode the --input2 is subtracted from --input1. `delta_pae` mode also supports the --combine flag.
+`python AlphaTools.py --input $INPUT_DIR --input2 $INPUT2_DIR --mode "delta_pae --combine "mean""`